Catalina Island’s Hollywood History

 The onset of World War II changed life on Catalina Island and in Hollywood significantly.
 Catalina Island was closed to tourism and the use of the Island for filming was suspended.
 After World War II filming picked up again, although as aviation technology flourished in the private sector, it became easier to travel to an exotic locale rather than recreate it on Catalina Island.
 As a result, the use of the Island for motion picture productions decreased.
 This was not the end of filming on Catalina Island, though.
 The 1950s ushered in the world of television and a host of new producers and directors discovered the Island once again as an exotic, yet convenient location.
 Since 1950, more than 150 commercials, television programs and music videos have been shot on Catalina Island, as well as countless catalogs and magazine shoots.

 Although the film industry’s use of Catalina Island has slowed, it certainly has not stopped.
 Many memorable productions have been filmed on the Island in the last fifty years, including The Glassbottom Boat (1966), Rosemary’s Baby (1968), Chinatown (1974), Jaws (1974), MacArthur (1977), Waterworld (1995), Multiplicity (1995), Apollo 13 (1995), and Amistad (1997).
 There are many other movies such as The Hunt for Red October (1990), Suicide Kings (1997) and The Thin Red Line (1998) that were partially filmed off the coast of Catalina Island as well.
-As a moviegoer, every once in a while you can catch a glimpse of Catalina on the horizon.
-Aerial shots of Catalina Island were featured in Disney’s Pearl Harbor (2001).
+As a moviegoer, every once in a while you can catch a glimpse of Catalina on the horizon like in Step Brothers (2008) which also used aerial shots of Catalina Island as featured in Disney’s Pearl Harbor (2001).

 Catalina Island has had a unique relationship with Hollywood’s filmmakers for almost a century.
 The Island has been immortalized on the silver screen hundreds of times and been transformed into a variety of locales.
 Today, she awaits the next cast and crew that will add another production to the already long list of memorable movies filmed on her shores.